 The action above applies only for $\tilde \gamma \geq {\tilde\gamma}^\mathrm{crit}$.
 Taking into account the case when the contribution of the weak field is absent, we can write the complete stationary worldline action as

 Here, $\mathbf{K}(\cdot)$ and $\mathbf{E}(\cdot)$ denote the complete elliptic integrals of the first and second kind, respectively.

-The analytical result \eqref{eq:computed-W0-sinusoid-lorentzian} for the action is plotted in Fig.~\ref{fig:W0-plot-sinusoidlorentzian}.
+The result \eqref{eq:computed-W0-sinusoid-lorentzian} is plotted in Fig.~\ref{fig:W0-plot-sinusoidlorentzian}.
 Setting $\tilde \gamma = {\tilde \gamma}^\mathrm{crit}5/3$, we compare between the analytical prediction and the exact numerical computation.
-Both results do perfectly coincide as long $\epsilon \ll 1$.
-Note that this is the valid regime in the reflection picture.
+Both results do perfectly coincide as long as $\epsilon \ll 1$ which is the valid regime in the reflection picture.
 Only if we apply relatively large values $\epsilon = \{0.1,1.0\}$, there appears a notable difference between both curves.
 The effect of the weak field is well indicated.
 A considerable decrease applies in contrast to the situation with $\tilde\gamma={\tilde\gamma}^\mathrm{crit}$, where the weak field contribution is absent.
 As one would expect, for $\gamma = 0$ ($\Rightarrow \tilde \gamma = 5/3$) we find again the result from Fig.~\ref{fig:W0-sauter-lorentzian}.

-We have seen that the superposition of a strong field with non-negligible Keldysh parameter and a weak fast field leads to an enhancement.
+We have seen that the superposition of a strong field with $\gamma > 0$ and a weak faster field leads to a stronger enhancement.
 However, this is only operative for $\tilde \gamma$ below the threshold ${\tilde \gamma}^\mathrm{crit}$.
-For larger values it is again the weak rapid field that mainly drives the enhanced vacuum decay, cf. Fig.~\ref{fig:W0-plot-sinusoidlorentzian-gammac}.
+For larger values it is again the weak rapid field that mainly drives the enhancement, cf. Fig.~\ref{fig:W0-plot-sinusoidlorentzian-gammac}.

 We should note, that in the latter described situation we have set the strong field inhomogeneity parameter as $\gamma = 2$.
 Technically, a very strong field (Extreme Light Infrastructure, ELI) with high frequency (European XFEL) is neither realisable with current experimental facilities nor visioned for upcoming setups.
 One can alternatively think of the following realistic situation.
 Assume we start with a very strong field with strength $E_1$ and frequency $\omega_1 \rightarrow 0$.
 Superimposing this low-frequent field with a second weak more rapid field, i.e. $E_2/E_1 \ll 1$ and $\omega_2 \gg \omega_1$, resembles the strong field setup depicted in Fig.~\ref{fig:both-frequent}.